Special Education AMP

 Overview

 The Accelerated Master’s Degree Entry Pathway (AMP) in Special Education is designed for UVM undergraduates to complete up to 9 credits towards their graduate degree while earning their undergraduate degree.
-Students in this pathway receive the same M.Ed. as the traditional state-approved Special Education M.Ed., but they complete the degree one year after earning their undergraduate degree.
-Students must apply and be admitted to the M.Ed. while still an undergraduate and before taking any credits that will apply to the M.Ed.
+Students in this pathway receive the same M.Ed. as the traditional state-approved Special Education M.Ed., but they complete the degree 1 year after earning their undergraduate degree.
 The M.Ed. is a secondary curriculum that becomes their primary curriculum when they have completed the bachelor's degree.
-There are two pathways in the AMP in Special Education: Early Childhood Special Education and K- age 21 Special Education.
+There are 2 concentrations in the AMP in Special Education: K- age 21 Special Education and non-licensure.
+Students typically apply to the M.Ed. during the fall of their junior year.
+Upon acceptance, students meet with advisors to determine their course sequence.
+During the last 3 semesters of their undergraduate degree, students enroll in 2 or 3 required classes (6 or 9 credits) that count towards their undergraduate and graduate degrees.
+Additional information can be requested from the program coordinator.

 Specific Requirements